-Data Source DOR Data for 2010 and U.S. Joint Committee on Taxation home.
-Standards set by the Georgia Department of Natural Resources must be met.
+Year Effective Taxable years beginning on or after January 1, 2004 Data Source DOR Data for 2011 and U.S. Joint Committee on historic home.
+Standards set by the Georgia Department of Natural

-Description: A credit for the certified rehabilitation of a certified structure or historic
+Description: A credit for the certified rehabilitation of a certified structure or